Skip to main content

 Simirity — the home of family stories

-There is a common belief that stories are secure as long as the person who lived them is still here.
+There’s a common belief that stories are safe as long as the person who lived them is still here.
 But memory is not a reliable archive.

 Questioning is an important first step, but if you don’t capture the answers somewhere, they slowly fade from memory.
-Simirity is a private family journal that’s home to family stories like those you discovered in the game.
+Simirity is a private family journal, home to family stories like the ones you discovered in the game.

-Learn more about Simirity family journal or view a demo account to see it in action.
-No signup needed.
+Learn more about the Simirity family journal, or view a demo account to see it in action.
+No sign-up needed.

 VIEW DEMO ACCOUNT